availproject/op-evm/docs/demo.md

 # Demo

 This demonstration will encompass the following topics:
-1. Initiating a local Avail + Avail Settlement Layer development network.
+1. Initiating a local Avail + Optimistic EVM Rollup development network.
-2. Establishing a connection between the MetaMask wallet and the Settlement Layer chain.
+2. Establishing a connection between the MetaMask wallet and the Optimistic EVM Rollup chain.
 3. Deploying and minting ERC20 tokens and NFT tokens.
 4. Importing assets into the MetaMask wallet.